Five of Cups

 The Five of Cups is a Minor Arcana tarot card.

 Meanings and interpretations

 The Five of Cups is related to the Water (🜄) element, planet Mars (♂), and Scorpio.

 This card can carry a meaning of dejection, disappointment and sorrow over past events.
 It can also represent a blindness to good in a given situation.
-Although the person pictured on the card has lost three cups, two still stand, and they failed to appreciate what is left.
+Although the person wearing a black cloak pictured on the card has lost three cups, two still stand, and they failed to appreciate what is left.
 A river flows under a bridge leading to a safe destination, and yet they focus on their three lost cups.